 We also split the Reuben which was AMAZING.
 With fresh cabbage and perfectly seasoned meat, it was a filling and tasty treat.

-After just a day exploring Jackson County, I can confidently say that you could easily extend that day into several.
-There are at least half a dozen more places to visit and things to do, and it’s all just a little over an hour south of Indy!
+After just a day exploring Jackson County and finding plenty of things to do in Seymour Indiana, I can confidently say that you could easily extend that day into several.
+There are at least half a dozen more places to visit and things to do, and it’s all just a little over an hour south of Indianapolis!